sszukala/Genesis-Sphere/README.md

 The space-time density (rho_t) integrates both of these factors, providing a novel approach for modeling space-time evolution over time, potentially useful for cosmological or relativistic theories.

-**Conclusion:** While the components (sine-based projections, dimension expansion, and time-density) exist in various forms in physics, the combination and the exact formulation provided seem novel in this specific form, at least in the context of your description.
+**Conclusion:** While the components (sine-based projections, dimension expansion, and time-density) exist in various forms in physics, the combination and the exact formulation provided seem novel in this specific form.

 ### 2. Temporal Flow Ratio
 **Formulation:**